SolarLune/tetra3d/readme.md

 const ScreenHeight = 180

 type Game struct {
-	Models        []*tetra.Model
+	Scene        *tetra3d.Scene
-	Camera        *tetra.Camera
+	Camera        *tetra3d.Camera
 }

 func NewGame() *Game {

-	game := &Game{
+	g := &Game{
-		Models: []*tetra.Model{},
+		Models: []*tetra3d.Model{},
 	}

-	// Load meshes from a .dae file.
-The file can contain multiple meshes, so the LoadMeshes functions return maps of mesh name to *jank.Mesh. meshes, _ := tetra.LoadMeshesFromDAEFile("examples.dae")

-	// Get the mesh by its name in the DAE file. sphereMesh := meshes["Sphere"]

-	// Make a Model (an individual instance) of it. sphere := tetra.NewModel(sphereMesh)
+	// Load a scene from a .dae file - returns a *Scene and error, if the call was unsuccessful.
+The scene will contain all
+	// objects exported along with their meshes, handily converted to *tetra3d.Model and *tetra3d.Mesh instances. scene, err := tetra3d.LoadDAEFile("examples.dae")

+	// Something went wrong with the loading process. if err != nil {
+		panic(err)
+	}

+	g.Scene = scene

 	// If you need to rotate the model because the 3D modeler you're using doesn't use the same axes as Tetra (like Blender),
 	// you can call Mesh.ApplyMatrix() to apply a rotation matrix (or any other kind) to the vertices, thereby rotating
 	// them and their triangles' normals.

-	// Tetra uses OpenGL's coordinate system. (+X = Right, +Y = Up, +Z = Back)
+Tetra uses OpenGL's coordinate system (+X = Right, +Y = Up, +Z = Back), in

-	sphereMesh.ApplyMatrix(tetra.Rotate(1, 0, 0, -math.Pi/2))

-	// Add the model to the models slice. g.Models = append(g.Models, sphere)
+	// comparison to Blender's coordinate system (+X = Right, +Y = Forward, +Z = Up).

+	// By default (if you're using Blender), this conversion is done for you; you can change this by passing a different
+	// DaeLoadOptions parameter when calling tetra3d.LoadDAEFile().

 	// Create a new Camera.
 We pass the size of the screen so it can
 	// create its own backing texture.
-Internally, this is an *ebiten.Image. g.Camera = tetra.NewCamera(360, 180)
+Internally, this is an *ebiten.Image. g.Camera = tetra3d.NewCamera(360, 180)

 	// Place it using the Position property (which is a 3D Vector).
 	// Cameras look forward down the -Z axis.